-Today is Monday let us start this week with interesting puzzle.
-Yesterday I had also posted quick question here: SQL SERVER – T-SQL Scripts to Find Maximum between Two Numbers
+Today is Monday letting us start this week with interesting puzzle.
+Yesterday I had also posted a quick question here: SQL SERVER – T-SQL Scripts to Find Maximum between Two Numbers

 Run following code: